hzoscar/EBACMX/README.md

 ### Machine Learning

 - **Location:** [Section: Machine Learning](./Part%207%20-%20Machine%20Learning)
+- Explore the fundamental concepts of modeling data.
+- data cleaning and preparation, with a strong focus on ensuring data quality and readiness for analysis
 - Gain insights into Machine Learning concepts, including data modeling and imputation.
 - Understand the basics of regression, classification, and clustering.